chibaf/Assign-fixed-USB-port-names-to-your-Raspberry-Pi/README.md

-# Assign-fixed-USB-port-names-to-your-Raspberry-Pi
-Assign fixed USB port names to your Raspberry Pi
+# Assign fixed USB port names to your Raspberry Pi

 ## References